PasichnaDaryna/PasichnaDaryna/README.md

 🌱 I’m currently learning everything I can get my hands on

-🤔 I’m looking for help with finding my first commercial experience in Front-end

 📫 How to reach me: pasichnadaryna@gmail.com

 ⚡ Fun fact: I used to write poems some time ago